jfwalker/ExaminingPhylogenomics/README.md

 ```-l Logfile name```

 End of the day this is academic software, it attempts to automate some tedious procedures (e.g. examining every gene tree), but if something seems very off definitely contact.
 Also, if you have any questions or would like anything added to the software, feel free to contact for that too.
 You can find my email, [here](https://www.slcu.cam.ac.uk/people/walker-joseph) underneath the unfortunate picture from my first day at Cambridge.
+Good luck!